Skip to main content

 • find and fix faults, or assign tasks to the correct team

-• update online knowledge bases for others to refer to
+• update online knowledge bases for staff to refer to

-• regularly check hardware like printers, projectors and IT cabling
+• maintain and service printers, projectors and cabling

-• set up new equipment and user accounts, and install software upgrades
+• set up and manage user accounts and security

 • show people how to use new software, both face-to-face and online